pushparaj-obl/SocialPluginsiOS/README.md

                                                    withURL:@"https://www.myDemo.com"
                                      withCallToActionLabel:JOIN]
 ```
-  -When the app launches, it needs to check if the deep-link information is available and launch the correct view in the app.So,follow these steps:
+  - When the app launches, it needs to check if the deep-link information is available and launch the correct view in the app.So,follow these steps:

   1.In your app delegate's .h file, import GooglePlus/GooglePlus.h, and add the GPPDeepLinkDelegate protocol
 ```